-Law & Grace was incorporated in New Orleans, Louisiana in 1998, by founder and president, Barbara ANN COLEMAN Jackson (formerly Fenelon).
-Ann Coleman (as she is widely known by her pen name) selected Law & Grace based on her paralegal and seminary degrees.
+Law & Grace was incorporated in New Orleans, Louisiana in 1998, by founder and president, Barbara Ann Coleman Jackson .
+Ann Coleman (as she is sometimes known by her pen name) selected Law & Grace based on her paralegal and seminary degrees.
 Ann is also a licensed minister.
-For more than ten year, Law & Grace, Inc., has 501(c)(3) Internal Revenue status.
+Since 1998, (in New Orleans) Law & Grace, Inc., has 501(c)(3) Internal Revenue status.
 However, since displacement due to Hurricane Katrina, its operations have been challenging.
 (Law & Grace has never requested public funding, and inadvertently overlooked the form 990 filing period.
 Consequently, its status has been revoked.
 Until Law & Grace relocates from Shreveport, there's no need to reinstates its nonprofit status.)

 Law & Grace is a social justice ministry corporation.
 Targeted at social issues, problems, and justice, L & G began publishing and distributing bi-monthly newsletters in 1998.
 A quote from 1999 newsletter: “The gap is widening between the haves and the have nots.
 Consequently, loneliness, poverty, selfishness, apathy, substance abuse, anger, and impatience are rampant.
 All too often, hurting and dangerously despairing people make their pain public, by their acts of violence.”
 On this website, a posting entitled "Casualties From New Orleans Ineptness and Corruption Are Coming To A City Near You" depicts what New Orleans situations were, and what cities to which evacuees became relocated were forced to coped with.